gleb-shtengel/FIB-SEM/README.md

 -	pickle
 -	webbrowser
 -	IPython
--   cupy (you will need to have CUDA toolkit installed first)
+-   npy2bdv (used to save the data into Big Data Viewer – compatible HDF5 format)

 ## General Help Functions